 Technique 3: Creating a Gemstone with Zebra-Like Stripes and Reflections

-In the final technique, I took inspiration directly from a real gemstone I had on hand.
+In the final technique, they took inspiration directly from a real gemstone they had on hand.
 This is a fun way to blend observation with creativity.

 Mixing the Colors and Applying the Wet-on-Wet Base

-This will help with the wet-on-wet technique, where we drop the mixed colors into the wet surface to allow them to flow and blend.
+This will help with the wet-on-wet technique, where they drop the mixed colors into the wet surface to allow them to flow and blend.

-Once the water is on the surface, I drop the orange and yellow colors, letting them move freely.
+Once the water is on the surface, they drop the orange and yellow colors, letting them move freely.

 Don’t worry about being too neat or precise here—it’s all about letting the colors spread and mix, which gives it that organic feel.